 18 months of age is just when most breeds start to enter adulthood.
 They come into their genetics a bit more in some cases and a lot more in others and if the aforementioned areas are wanting they can become a handful for a lot of people and an impossible handful for others.
 I get most calls about the Molosser breeds like the Cane Corso when they hit this age but it’s the same for all the breeds I see.
 It’s just with a Cane Corso, they are physically powerful, very large dogs capable of doing a lot more damage than the average breed.
 Without the sort of attention to detail, I’ve mentioned another breed like a Golden Retriever may not turn out to be aggressively unfriendly but just may be aggressively overly friendly even when asked to suck it up by their owners.
 Either way, the problem is that the dog owner is then faced with changing the behavior in an adult as opposed to a youngster.
 Harder.

 If you want to get another dog I generally recommend the opposite gender and opposite temperament.
 By temperament, I mean as it pertains to other dogs.
 If Zeek is a natural follower around other dogs then get him a companion that is more inclined to lead but not so much that he’s going to be bullied day in day out by some megalomaniac of a dog.
 Vice versa applies.
 Problems have been known to arise when the dogs are evenly matched in “dog to dog” attitude whether high or low on the spectrum.

-Conflict between dogs occurs in a lot of households as well over perceived resources when the dogs’ owner(s) are not crystal clear from the get go and with built in daily reminders throughout life, as to who is living in whose home, so there’s that too.
+The conflict between dogs occurs in a lot of households as well over perceived resources when the dogs’ owner(s) are not crystal clear from the get-go and with built-in daily reminders throughout life, as to who is living in whose home, so there’s that too.
 You can get away with things in a single dog home that you can’t in a multiple dog home.
-Hierarchy, exercise, training etc. become much more important for many reason but certainly for keeping the peace between the dogs as well.
+Hierarchy, exercise, training etc. become much more important for many reasons but certainly for keeping the peace between the dogs as well.